Prospectus

 Regulation retake passed exams

 In this course it is possible to retake an exam that has been passed (cf. art.
-4.1.8.1 and further of the Course and Examination Regulations).
+4.1.8 and further of the Course and Examination Regulations).
 Students who have passed the exam may retake the final written assessment (test) of the course if they meet certain requirements.
-To retake a passed exam, students need to ask the Student Administration Office (OIC) for permission.
-For more information, go to 'course and exam enrollment' > 'permission for retaking a passed exam' on the student website.
+For more information, go to the website > ‘Law’ tab > ‘Retake a passed exam’.

 Submission procedures